 Your First Session

 You will need to have booked your seat in advance.
-We row regular Club Sessions on Thursday evenings (from 5.30pm summer only), Sunday mornings (from 10.00 winter only) and Saturday mornings (from 9 am).
+We row regular Club Sessions on:

-Mixed crews on regular sessions practice technique and enjoy the exercise, there are also opportunities to try out regatta racing and maybe join a racing crew, otherwise, we arrange social rows for example to Topsham or the River Exe Cafe.
+Mixed crews on club sessions practice technique and enjoy the exercise.
+There are also opportunities to try out regatta racing and maybe join a racing crew, otherwise, we arrange social rows for example to Topsham or the River Exe Cafe.

 Becoming a Gig Nut

 Be warned gig rowing can become addictive.
 Why is that?
 What brings people out in all weather?

 “I like the meditate motion, you just get lost in the concentration watching your oar out in the estuary”